AdobeDocs/commerce-php/src/pages/best-practices/tutorials/create-api-integration.md

 ## Create a GitHub API integration

-In the following example, we're using the [Github API](https://api.github.com/) as web service, and will fetch some data regarding the Magento 2 Git repository.
+In the following example, we're using the [Github API](https://api.github.com/) as a web service and will fetch some data from the `magento/magento2` repository.

 ```php
 <?php